Emergency Doctors tell Dr John Bethell why they like working in Australia.

 Here, in their own words, are some of their answers:

-- There is huge opportunity to work while travelling around Australia, thanks to workforce shortages outside of all major metropolitan centres
+- There is a huge opportunity to work while travelling around Australia, thanks to workforce shortages outside of all major metropolitan centres

 - There are established joint accreditation pathways with Paediatrics and Intensive Care Medicine